dxos/arena/apps/arena-app/README.md

 PUBLIC_URL=/teamwork yarn webpack -p
 ```

-Then we can publish the dist folder using the `wire app` cli.
+Then we can publish the dist folder using the `dx app` cli.

 ```
-yarn wire app publish
+yarn dx app publish
 ```

-Register the version on the WNS
+Register the version on the Registry

 ```
-yarn wire register
+yarn dx register
 ```

 And finally test locally:

 ```
-yarn wire app serve --app wrn:app:DXOS.io/arena --path /teamwork
+yarn dx app serve --app dxn:app:dxos.org/arena --path /teamwork
 ```